ThanhCorn/all-about-go/algorithm/Load_balancer/README.md

 - `main.go`: Contains the main function and the load balancing logic.
 - `api1.go`: Defines the endpoints and handlers for API 1.
-- `api2.go`: Defines the endpoints and handlers for API 2.
-- `api3.go`: Defines the endpoints and handlers for API 3.

 ### Running the Project